 At Hughes Klaiber we recently asked several clients who have successfully sold their businesses to share their perspective on the process to build and sell a business.

 Holly McWhorter is a co-founder of organic skincare and bath brand PLANT Apothecary.
 Holly and her husband Bjarke Ballisager started PLANT Apothecary in 2012.
-After running the brand together for seven years, they sold to Rare Beauty Brands in 2019.
+After running the brand together for seven years, they sold to Rare Beauty Brands.

 Read on for Holly’s thoughts on starting, running and selling a business – including things she and Bjarke learned along the way, advice for other entrepreneurs considering an exit, and how COVID is impacting business sales.

 Sally Anne Hughes: As you built and sold PLANT Apothecary, were there things you learned through experience, that you wished someone had told you in advance?

 A key point is to make sure you have, and take, time for strategic planning as you build the brand.
 Running any business, especially a consumer products brand, requires a lot from the founders.
 It’s easy to find your time completely consumed by day-to-day operations of the business.
 But even a business built on great product is hard to grow if your team’s efforts are all used on just keeping it running.
 Planning can give you the structure to know what to pursue, and what to walk away from.
 Potentially great growth opportunities, such as placement in a national chain, can pop up.
 But if there hasn’t been time for ongoing strategic planning, it’s hard to tell what’s truly a good opportunity, and what is not.

 Planning can give you the structure to know what to pursue, and what to walk away from.